junhuang7/ghost_escape_game/README.md

 ### AI Agent Chase (by Abdulrahman Althobaiti - AA)
 - **Script Location**: `Assets\Scripts\AIAgentChase.cs`
 - **Functionality**: The AI agent initiates a chase sequence, following the HEROPLAYER.
 It checks proximity and deactivates upon catching the player, playing a sound effect.
+The AI agent is a ghost purchased from Unity Store [^2], but the code controlling the AI agent is original work from AA.

 ### HEROPLAYER Movement Prediction (by Abdulrahman Althobaiti - AA)
 - **Script Location**: `Assets\Scripts\VelocityReporter.cs` (attached to HEROPLAYER)
 - **Functionality**: Predicts the future position of the HEROPLAYER based on its current position and velocity, allowing the AI agent to adjust its course dynamically.

-### Pre-preparation for Escape Rooms and Door Opening Mechanism (by Zifeng Zhang - ZZ)
+### Preparation for Escape Rooms and Door Opening Mechanism (by Zifeng Zhang - ZZ)
 - **Contributions**:
   - Created rooms for escape.
   - Designed a 3D door model.